 Some criminals sweep personal details from social media accounts such as Facebook, LinkedIn or Twitter, to build up an even stronger profile of your identity, so be careful what you publish.

 But actually, you're rarely liable for cash which is fraudulently spent, providing you can prove it wasn't you and that you haven't been negligent.

 Why is it a problem?

 So, while it's important to be concerned, taking the same sensible precautions as normal is what counts.
 Crucially, banks cover the cost of ID fraud as long as your negligence didn't let the fraudsters get the PIN.
-Though in this case, it's likely after they've paid out, they'd ask the Government to reimburse it.

 How do I protect myself?

 Keep your PIN safe

 PINs and passwords for debit and credit cards are the easiest way to access accounts.
 Always keep yours safe.
 Try not to use codes derived from kids' or relatives' birthdays, as fraudsters could determine your PIN from that information.